Dhruv0306/SymphonyProject1/README.md

 - Jest for frontend testing
 - Black for Python formatting
 - ESLint for JavaScript/TypeScript
-- Docker for containerization
-- Kubernetes manifests

 ## Installation

+### System Requirements

+- Python 3.7+ with pip
+- Node.js 14+ with npm
+- 4GB+ RAM recommended for model inference
+- GPU support optional but recommended for faster processing

 ### Backend Setup